 The night before my trip to Colombia, I attempted to check in when I kept getting an alert that my passport wasn't valid.
 I panicked.
 The airlines never mentioned the six-month requirement when I purchased my ticket, and while my passport wasn't technically expired, this secret rule ruined my plans, and I missed my flight.

 I had to pay hundreds of dollars to expedite a new passport to continue my trip, not to mention all the money I had to spend on last-minute accommodations and rebooking flights.
 This process stressed me out financially, so please, don't make the same mistake I did.
 Renew your passport months ahead of schedule, and verify the expiration dates before purchasing your flights.

-I'm currently using a nomadic insurance company called SafetyWing.
+I'm currently using a Nomadic Travel Medical Insurance company called SafetyWing.